Spectrum vs. Frontier: Which Internet Provider Is Best for You?

 Customer ratings: Spectrum vs. Frontier

-* Rating based on a five (5) point system used in our customer satisfaction survey.
+* Rating based on a five-point system used in our customer satisfaction survey.

 Spectrum takes the seventh spot for overall satisfaction out of 15 internet providers in our latest customer satisfaction survey.
 Its best ranking is in speed satisfaction, with a score slightly above the national average (3.8) when it comes to meeting the advertised speeds.
-Its weakest link is price satisfaction, which is understandable given prices go up around $25 after a year.
+Its weakest link is price satisfaction, which is understandable given prices go up dramatically after promo periods expire.
 Still, Spectrum has some of the cheapest post-promo prices you’ll find for cable (and fiber) internet service.

 Want to find the best-rated internet providers in your area?